 Now, look ahead to your work demands, project deadlines, events, and other tasks that might define how and when you work.
 You may have tasks that must be completed each morning, daily, weekly, monthly, and sporadically, and those that must be completed in time to accomplish an important business objective.
 Place those tasks on your schedule.

-Step 6: Make a trial schedule
+Step 6: Make a trial schedule for your employees

 Next, refer to the employee list you made in step 1.
 Be sure to assign qualified, skilled, experienced workers precisely when they’re needed, paying close attention to their time-off requests and their preferred work hours.
 Fill in the rest of your schedule to ensure that you have coverage for every task that must be completed without overscheduling your team.